levy5307/ClickHouse-Docker/README.md

 ### Build

-You can compile the code with the following command:
+Compile the code with the following commands:

 ```
 cd ClickHouse